ptomato/temporal-slides-in-progress/README.md

 ---

-## 🐒 Monkeypatching points for security
+## 👆 Fingerprinting vectors

-- `Temporal.now` — gives access to the current date, time, and time zone
+- `Temporal.now` — gives access to the current date, time, time zone, and clock precision
 - `Temporal.TimeZone.from` — gives access to what time zones are known to the implementation
 - `Temporal.Calendar.from` — gives access to what calendars are known to the implementation

----

-## 🌴 "Exotic object hazard"

-- Brought up in June TC39 plenary in relation to Intl.Segmenter
-- We are still not sure how this affects Temporal
-- Will attend incubator call to discuss this